thoughtram/blog/_posts/2017-02-21-using-zones-in-angular-for-better-performance.md

   - Go fast with $applyAsync in Angular 1.3
   - Disabling Debug Info in Angular 1.3
   - Making your Angular apps fast
-  - A web animations deep dive with Angular
+  - Custom Overlays with Angular's CDK - Part 2
-  - Custom themes with Angular Material
+  - Custom Overlays with Angular's CDK
-  - Angular Master Class - Redux and ngrx
+  - Easy Dialogs with Angular Material
 related_videos:
   - '175255006'
   - '193524896'